Reflective Memory — Agent Guide

 Use the nowdoc as a scratchpad to track where you are in the work.
 This isn't enforced structure — it's a convention that helps you (and future agents) maintain perspective.

-# 1. Starting work — check context and intentions
+// 1.
+Starting work — check context and intentions

-# 2. Update context as work evolves (tag by project and topic)
+// 2.
+Update context as work evolves

-keep_now(content="Diagnosing flaky test in auth module", tags={"project": "myapp", "topic": "testing"})
+keep_flow(state="put", params={"id": "now", "content": "Diagnosing flaky test in auth module", "tags": {"project": "myapp", "topic": "testing"}})

-keep_put(content="Flaky timing fix: mock time instead of real assertions", tags={"topic": "testing", "type": "learning"})
+keep_flow(state="put", params={"content": "Flaky timing fix: mock time instead of real assertions", "tags": {"topic": "testing", "kind": "learning"}})

 Key insight: The store remembers across sessions; working memory doesn't.
 When you resume, read context first.
 All updates create version history automatically.